 At Emerald Park Eye Care, we are firm believers that Vision Therapy changes lives!
 After attending some courses and seeing improvement while working with several patients, Dr. Machmer is so excited to now offer Office-Based Vision Therapy.
 The benefits that can be realized through Vision Therapy are significant, life-long, and life-changing.
 Dr. Machmer has found a new passion and renewed inspiration in providing Vision Therapy and welcomes all new Vision Therapy patients.

 Optometric Vision Therapy is a treatment plan used to correct or improve specific dysfunctions of the vision system.
-It includes, but is not limited to, the treatment of strabismus, amblyopia, accommodation, ocular motor function and visual-perceptual-motor abilities.
+It includes, but is not limited to, the treatment of strabismus (eye turn), amblyopia (lazy eye), accommodation, ocular motor function and visual-perceptual-motor abilities.

-Vision Therapy may be recommended based on findings during a routine eye exam, on the advice of a teacher or school psychologist, if the parents have concerns about reading or academic abilities, or to improve athletic performance.
+Vision Therapy may be recommended based on findings during a routine eye exam, the recommendation of a teacher or school psychologist, concerns the parents have about reading or academic abilities, and/or a desire to improve athletic performance.

 Vision is a learned process.
 Vision Therapy works on improving the following skills:

 The following is a list of just some of the signs that Vision Therapy may be right for your child.
 If you are unsure, or if you feel that your child is not reaching their potential in school, scheduling an assessment is an excellent first step.

 Vision Therapy will consist of weekly in-office sessions of approximately 45 minutes each.
 The number of sessions required will depend somewhat on the particular case and on how quickly progress is being made.
 However, an estimate of 9-12 months is reasonable in most cases.